web3/web3.js/docs/docs/guides/web3_plugin_guide/plugin_users.md

 #### Why is `@ts-expect-error` Required

-`// @ts-expect-error Property 'simplePlugin' does not exist on type 'Web3'` is required in order for TypeScript to compile this code; This is due to the lack of module augmentation. `.simplePlugin` is not apart of the standard interface of the `Web3` class that TypeScript is made aware of when we import `Web3`.
+`// @ts-expect-error Property 'simplePlugin' does not exist on type 'Web3'` is required in order for TypeScript to compile this code; This is due to the lack of module augmentation. `.simplePlugin` is not a part of the standard interface of the `Web3` class that TypeScript is made aware of when we import `Web3`.
 Module augmentation is us telling TypeScript,

 _"Hey, we're modifying the `Web3` class interface to include the interface of `SimplePlugin`"_